Should I Lock My Mortgage Rate Today?

 Once you lock a mortgage rate, there are three possible scenarios: Interest rates will increase, decrease, or stay the same.
 The ideal outcome is securing a lower rate than the prevailing market interest rate at the time of closing.

-So how long can you lock in a mortgage rate ahead of closing?
-When you choose to lock in your rate, it’s stabilized for a set period of time — often 30, 45, or 60 days — though shorter and longer periods may be available based on the lender.
+• When you choose to lock in your rate, it’s stabilized for a set period of time — usually for 30 to 60 days, but up to 120 days may be available.

-According to the Ellie Mae Origination Insight Report, it took around 50 days on average to close all loan types in 2021, underscoring the importance of timing a mortgage rate lock with your expected closing date.
+• Time it right.
+The average mortgage took 44 days to close as of February 2024, according to ICE Mortgage Technology, underscoring the importance of timing a mortgage rate lock with your expected closing date.
 Otherwise, you could face fees for extending the rate lock or have to settle for a new, potentially higher rate.

 Recommended: A Guide to Buying a Duplex